KTH-IPS/MARC-Flex/README.md

 ## Pipeline
 The whole pipeline is described as follow.
 If you want to build a new dataset, or enrich this dataset, it is easy to follow this pipeline.
-1. Record raw videos with single or multiple camers using scripts in **video recorder**.
+1. Record raw videos with single or multiple cameras.
 Raw video frames will be generated at the same time.
 2. Clip the raw videos into procedural ones using the anchors.
 Scripts to clip the video are in **video clipper**.
 3. Generate skeleton frames using any skeleton estimator (OpenPose in this dataset), for instance the codes in **skeleton generator**.
 4. Merge the skeleton frames into procedural skeketon data using scripts from **skeleton generator**.
 5. Build the training and testing subdataset using scripts in **subdataset generator**.
 X-Sample, X-Subject, and X-Sensor can be used for different research target.

 ## Folders
- - **video recorder**

-    This folder contains scripts to record raw videos using single or multiple cameras at the same time.
-Raw video frames will also be generated automatically using the scripts in this folder.
  - **video clipper**

     This folder contains scripts to clip the raw video into procedural ones. **procedure_anchors.csv** is required here.